 The current Academies Financial Handbook establishes the framework within which the Trust must comply as a requirement of its funding agreement with the Secretary of State.

-Section (2.1.5) stipulates:

-"the academy trust should have a finance committee to which the board delegates financial scrutiny and oversight".
+Section 2.1.4 requires that "the academy trust should have a finance committee to which the board delegates financial scrutiny and oversight".